Chitty Chitty Bang Bang, Where is She Now?

 One segment of the film depicts a dungeon scene where supposedly tortured scientist are attempting to create a car with Chitty's capabilities.
 It required a car that would fall apart all at once.
 When trying to create the car, production managers hired Pierre Picton, who began his career as Pierre the Clown in 1954 and is now the last surviving clown from Bertram Mills Circus.
 He owned and worked with the famous Model T Ford car that spectacularly fell to pieces in the circus ring. (that car is now owned by Pink Floyd’s Nick Mason).
 Though the production managers decided to use a different car, Pierre was held on as advisor and driver.

-At conclusion of filming, the “Blue Screen” Chitty (a third non-motorized version) was presented to Pierre as a parting gift.
-He has since refitted the car with a propane fueled power plant and advertises it as the “Original Chitty” offering it for hire on his website.
+At conclusion of filming, a “Blue Screen” Chitty (a third non-motorized version) was presented to Pierre as a parting gift.
+He purchased a second blue screen car and refitted the cars with propane fueled power plants.
+One of the cars he sold to a local zoo in England, the second he kept and advertises it as the “Original Chitty” offering it for hire on his website.
 Keeping in mind the original Chitty had hydraulically operated wings that folded out from the running boards, and included propellers, that would rise up from the wing tips, the validity of Picton's claim comes in question.
 His Chitty has fiberglass wings that must be manually pulled from under the chassis.
 However, Pierre's vehicle is the only road going model’s location that is publicized today.

 Since its release date of December 18th 1968, Chitty Chitty Bang Bang, and the magic encompassed by it has thrilled both children and the children inside many of us.
 Along with multiple versions available on video, the Broadway play has continued in the US and in Europe, to bring a smile and glimmer of imagination to the crowds of people fortunate enough to see it.
 With assistance from Sony Productions, a possible remake was to begin in late 2009, Fleming’s story will continue to provide joy and pleasure for years to come.